appable0/AmbientAddons-CT/README.md

 A collection of QOL features for Hypixel Skyblock in a ChatTriggers module, largely related to dungeons.
 A Forge version may or may not be made at some later point.

 ## Features
+* Keybind to re-send last message in party chat.
+Unbound by default.
 * Keybind to toggle perspective between first-person and third-person behind the player.
+Unbound by default.
 * Bonzo and spirit mask timer: rendered as an item durability bar.
 <img src="https://user-images.githubusercontent.com/16139460/193432138-0ffdfbc5-ef8d-4eb2-875a-32a0488d0b54.png" width="40">

 ### Displays
 * Bonzo mask display: when wearing a procced bonzo mask.